 My method of teaching close reading is one of demystification that attempts to make the practice as transparent as possible.
 In brief terms, it boils literary analysis down into three simple, discrete steps: (0) Understanding, (1) Noticing, and (2) Explaining.
 An introductory session on close reading proceeds through four phases: (I) an explicit effort to correct common misconceptions about literary criticism, (II) an explanation of each of the three close reading steps, (III) a class discussion of a sample poem through which the three steps are reinforced and put into practice, and (IV) an examination of potential close reading mistakes that our collective analysis avoided.

-(Note: To view the close reading presentation that I share with my students, download and unzip the file and then open player.html.)
+You can view the close reading presentation I share with my students:

 A preliminary note: The approach outlined here is grounded in a New Critical orientation to texts.
 In my experience, students find this brand of close reading easier to grasp than other, more contemporary approaches, at least in their earliest efforts.
 Just as newer modes of critique built upon and reacted to the New Criticism, students can benefit from learning a formalist method of approaching texts before moving on to work grounded in theories of deconstruction, New Historicism, or reader-response criticism.

 We first address some common misconceptions about literary criticism.
 The goal here is to confront directly and explicitly the erroneous ideas about close reading that many students bring to the classroom with them from high school.